CopernicaMarketingSoftware/AMQP-CPP/README.md

 });
 ````

-In theory, you should always use the onReady() function before you send any
+In theory, you should wait for the onReady() callback to be called before you
-other instructions over the channel.
-In practive however, the AMQP library
+send any other instructions over the channel.
+In practice however, the AMQP library
 caches all instructions that were sent too early, so that you can use the
 channel object right after it was constructed.